naobservatory/p2ra/model.md

 The `stats` module uses the [Stan](https://mc-stan.org/) statistical programming language to fit a Bayesian model of viral prevalences and metagenomic sequencing read counts.
 Our objective is to estimate a coefficient that connects a viral clade's estimated prevalence to the number of metagenomic reads assigned to that clade across a set of samples.
+For each virus and study, we estimate both an overall coefficient and a coefficient that is specific to each stampling location in the study.

 The stan code defining the model is contained in `model.stan`.
-In the following sections, we will explain each block of the code.
+In the following sections, we will show and explain each block of the code in turn.

 ### Data